digiteka/newssnack-ios-build/README.md

 ### Customizing the UI

-By default, NewsSnack UIViewController will use system configuration.
+By default, VideoFeed UIViewController will use system configuration.
-The UI can be customized by passing a `DTKNSUIConfig` instance to the `NewsSnackSDK`:
+The UI can be customized by passing a `DTKNSUIConfig` instance to the `VideoFeedSDK`:

-	let vc = try NewsSnack.shared.newsSnackViewController(
+	let vc = try VideoFeed.shared.videoFeedViewController(
         uiConfig: DTKNSUIConfig(
             titleFont: UIFont.boldSystemFont(ofSize: 42),
             descriptionFont: UIFont.italicSystemFont(ofSize: 12),